penx/govuk-frontend-react/README.md

 - [ ] Script to convert govuk-frontend attributes to prop types (or Flow types)
 - [ ] Export standalone templates, CSS includes and CSS modules separately, e.g. `import { Button } from 'govuk-frontend-react'` `import { Button } from 'govuk-frontend-react-templates'`, `import { Button } from 'govuk-frontend-react-modules'`
 - [ ] Use Jest snapshots from govuk-frontend rather than manually copying
+- [ ] refactor render.js so that it is easier to scale

 ## Grey areas